TO KEEP HIS FORTUNE,

 I'll see you at the church.

-Read this Amazon Top 50 bestseller FREE on all platforms.
+Read this Amazon Top 50 bestseller FREE for a limited time!

 “Wait, wait, wait...you’re asking me to be your...bride?”